-The Provincial Schools Branch (PSB) is a branch of the Learning and Curriculum Division of the Ministry of Education and is responsible for the direct operation of five (5) provincial schools and four (4) demonstration schools:
+The Provincial Schools Branch (PSB) is a branch of the Student Support and Field Services Division of the Ministry of Education and is responsible for the direct operation of four (4) provincial schools and three (3) demonstration schools:

 - Three English/American Sign Language (ASL) provincial schools for the Deaf (Belleville, London, Milton)

 - One English-language provincial school for the blind, visually impaired and deafblind (Brantford)

 - Three English-language demonstration schools for students who have severe learning disabilities (Belleville, London, Milton)

 The provincial and demonstration schools offer the Ontario curriculum at the elementary and secondary levels as well as specialized integrated programming.